brajeshwar/brajeshwar.github.io/_posts/2009/2009-08-24-emails-to-google-wave.md

----
-layout: post
-title: Emails to Google Wave - the expected shift
+# Emails to Google Wave - the expected shift
----

 While <a href="http://www.bing.com">BING</a> created a much expected hype about way we would look at search engines, Google is all set to redefine the mashup ecosystem.